RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 oc project default
 ```

 That's it for deploying basic workloads as we've successfully deployed a VM on-top of OCS!
 Let's trying doing more with those workloads.
-Select "Live Migration" for the next lab.
+Select "**Live Migration**" below for the next lab.